15 Best Rainy Days Movies of All Time

 4. The Departed (2006)

-A Martin Scorsese film, starring Leonardo DiCaprio, Matt Damon and Jack Nicholson, with 4 Oscars on its back and more than thirty other awards following behind.
-No questions asked, this one is a true delight for every sofa-invader ready to chose its pick.
+A Martin Scorsese film starring Leonardo DiCaprio, Matt Damon, and Jack Nicholson, with 4 Oscars on its back and more than thirty other awards following behind.
+No questions asked, this one is a true delight for every sofa-invader ready to choose its pick.
 It’s got the whole package for an incredible afternoon, evening, you name it, of spicy crime and drama.
 Frank Costello is a smart Irish-American mobster who plants a young Colin Sullivan as a spy into the Massachusetts State Police.
-However the contrary happens simultaneously on the other side, when Billy Costigan is assigned to infiltrate Costello’s gang as an undercover cop.
-When identities have two different faces, one might get lost finding the right one.
+However, the opposite happens simultaneously, on the other hand, when Billy Costigan is assigned to infiltrate Costello’s gang as an undercover cop.
+When identities have two different faces, one might get lost in finding the right one.

 Read More: Best Nazi Movies of All Time